Unusual types of gramophone records: Etched discs

 Recording Angel logo by the Gramophone Company on the back of a single sided record.

 Usually taking up a blank side of vinyl, rather than containing music, one side of a disc can be pressed with etched or embossed images.
 This can take the form of autographs, part of the artwork or logos.
 Earliest records produced by Emile Berliner, and those by other early companies as Zonophone before paper labels were widely used, had their titles and other information etched or incised into the master, or embossed into the stamper (or both) – either way therefore appearing on all the pressings.
 Many early Edison Diamond Discs did have etched labels as well, with many (if not all) also featuring a little etched picture of Thomas Edison.
 The Gramophone company pressed their logo at the blank side of their single sided records in the early 1900s, in the same way.
 Some later single-sided Red Seal records by Victor had a pattern with the word Victor on it.

-After having already released both colored vinyl singles and picture discs in the 1980s, Canadian rock artist Bryan Adams issued a 12" single of "Can't Stop This Thing We Started" in autumn 1991, which had the front cover photography etched onto side B.
+After having already released both colored vinyl singles and picture discs in the 1980s, Canadian rock artist Bryan Adams issued a 12-inch single of "Can't Stop This Thing We Started" in autumn 1991, which had the front cover photography etched onto side B.

 Coheed and Cambria released their fourth album Good Apollo, I'm Burning Star IV, Volume Two: No World for Tomorrow with side four having etched artwork on it incorporating the band's logo.
 The "B side" of Dinosaur Jr's cover of The Cure's "Just like Heaven" has a bas-relief "sculpture" embossed on its surface.
 Side 6 of Boards of Canada's Geogaddi has an etching of a nuclear family for the track "Magic Window", albeit to replace the 1 minute 46 second long silent track that appears on digital versions.

 Although these etchings cannot be seen while the record is playing, some are pressed on clear vinyl so the etchings can be seen from both sides.
 An example of this is the 1997 7-inch of "Freeze the Atlantic" by Cable which has etched fish.

 The Japanese rock band Boris (known for their unique LPs; their 2006 album Pink was released on pink vinyl) pressed their 2006 album, Vein, on transparent vinyl with etched artwork on the outer two inches of the record.
 This causes problems with auto-start phonographs, as the actual grooves of music do not start where the needle is designed to drop.
 This may cause damage to the needle and record artwork.